 Dave has been the President of the Oakland Rotary Club, the Garrett County Chamber of Commerce, the Garrett County Development Corporation.
 During his term at the Oakland Rotary Club he oversaw the complete tear down of the Club’s famous French Fry Booth at the Garrett County Fairgrounds and the complete rebuilding of it to accommodate the flow of raw potatoes to the final product of french fries and sodas.

 As President of the then Garrett County Chamber of Commerce he advocated for the merger of the then Deep Creek Lake Promotion Council and the Chamber into one business and tourism based organization now known as the Garrett County Chamber of Commerce.
 As President of the Garrett County Development Corporation he oversaw the re-payment of a million dollar loan to the Board of Garrett County Commissioners.
-He has been an advocate of the North-South Application Corridor Project since the mid-1990s and joined The Greater Cumberland Committee in that effort which resulted in an act of Congress that helped all Appalachian States work to complete their unfinished Appalachian Development Highway System roadways.
+He has been an advocate of the North/South Appalachian Highway Project since the mid-1990s and joined The Greater Cumberland Committee in that effort which resulted in an act of Congress that helped all Appalachian States work to complete their unfinished Appalachian Development Highway System roadways.

 Delanie Blubaugh is a junior Political Science and Legal Studies double major with a minor in International Studies at Frostburg State University.
 She serves as the Editor in Chief of The Bottom Line, FSU’s independent student news source, and Student Affairs Chair of the Student Government Association.